 This post may contain affiliate links.
 Read the full disclosure

+Are you looking for the best things to do in Fremantle with kids?
 Fremantle is a fun and vibrant city and there is always something fun to do with the family!
-Discover the best things to do in Fremantle with kids, including free things to do in Fremantle, Western Australia.
+Discover what to do in Fremantle with kids, including free things to do in Fremantle, Western Australia.
 You will find something great to do no matter the time of year!

 That’s why we’ve put together this list of the top things to do in Fremantle with kids and the must-do attractions to visit.